Skip to main content

 What can I do if i am traveling to a country that has chikungunya?

 There is currently no vaccine or medication to prevent infection with chikungunya.
 Travelers are advised to avoid mosquito bites.
-For information on protecting yourself from mosquito bites, see What You Can Do: Mosquitoes.
+For information on protecting yourself from mosquito bites, see our page about preventing mosquito bites while travelling.

 Join our mailing list